About ROTC

 - Military Science is available as a minor.

-- There are unique cases so it is a good idea to contact the Military Science Department to review qualifications.
+- For special circumstances, contact the Military Science Department to review qualifications.

 Leadership development